Insurance & Cash Rates

 - We are happy to bill your insurance but it is up to you to know your benefits and to keep track of how many visits you've had so that you know when you have run out of benefits for your "benefit year" (which might not be the calendar year!).

 - Phew, that was a lot!
 We hope this helps clarify some billing questions.
+Please do use the questionnaire to call your insurance before you come in.

 Acupuncture Northwest accepts the following insurance plans:

-- Kaiser Core (Matt Ferguson only)
+- Kaiser Core: Matt Ferguson only.

 Costs without Insurance (Time of Service Discount)